-This module can be taken from either a small or large animal perspective.
 This module will explore in greater detail the fundamental physiological and pharmacological tenets that underpin current knowledge and clinical practice of pain prevention and management.
-This module will also entail a study of the theoretical and practical aspects of the intensive perioperative care of animals.
+This module will also entail a study of the theoretical and practical aspects of the intensive peri-operative care of small animals.
 This will require a good understanding of the applied physiology of body fluids and electrolytes and acid base balance.
 The ability to assess and treat appropriately fluid and electrolyte and acid base disturbances as well as and understanding and management of blood transfusion in animals.